githmin/signUpForm-theOdinProject/README.md

 # signUpForm-theOdinProject
-This is a basic sign-u form
+This is a basic sign-up form